joshiemoore/snakeware/snakewm/apps/clocks/berlin/README.md

 # Berlin

-The is a PyGame version of the [Berlin clock](https://en.wikipedia.org/wiki/Berlin_Clock).
+This is a PyGame version of the [Berlin clock](https://en.wikipedia.org/wiki/Berlin_Clock).

 How to read: